Big Gay Al's Big Gay Boat Ride: Cultural references and impact

 In this episode, the sports announcer states he had not seen a "beating like that since Rodney King", referencing to an incident in 1991 where King was beaten by six LAPD police officers.
 The incident sparked tensions in LA that eventually led to the 1992 LA Riots.
 When Pip is tackled later, the commentator states that he has not seen an Englishman take a blow like that since Hugh Grant.
 This references Grant's arrest in June 1995, when he was caught performing a lewd act in public with a Hollywood prostitute.
 Grant was fined $1,180, placed on probation for two years, and was ordered to complete an AIDS education program.
 The announcer makes an incomplete remark about a tackle, "I haven't seen so many children molested since...".
 This was rumored to have been followed by a line, "since Michael Jackson came to town", or alternately, since the McMartin preschool trial, which was supposedly censored after the broadcast premiere, but there is no evidence of this.
+The announcer makes one last politically incorrect remark when he comments on Kyle's play, "I haven't seen a Jew run like that since Poland, 1938!", referring to the invasion of Poland (an inaccuracy, as the invasion began in 1939).

 Big Gay Al became one of the most popular and easily recognizable of the non-regular South Park characters, and was featured in the 1999 film, South Park: Bigger, Longer & Uncut as the MC of a United Service Organizations show.
 Although not a major role, Big Gay Al performs a large musical number called "I'm Super (Thanks for Asking)", which was featured on the motion picture soundtrack.
 The episode also included the first appearance of Jesus and Pals, the public-access television talk show hosted by Jesus Christ.
 The show was mentioned in the episode "Weight Gain 4000", but actual footage from the show was not featured.
 Parker and Stone specifically sought to introduce Jesus and Pals, and the idea of Jesus as a South Park resident, as a reference to their original "The Spirit of Christmas" cartoon.
 Comedy Central censors were concerned about this portrayal of Jesus in South Park, but did not prevent Parker and Stone from following through with it.